continuedev/continue/docs/docs/concepts/sdk.md

 ### `sdk.ide`

 `sdk.ide` is an instance of the class `AbstractIdeProtocolServer`, which contains all the methods you might need to interact with the IDE.
 This includes things like reading, editing, saving, and opening files as well as getting the workspace directory, displaying suggestions, and more.
-The goal is to have an IDE agnostic way of interacting with IDEs, so that Steps are portable across VSCode, Sublime, Code, or any other editor you use.
+The goal is to have an IDE agnostic way of interacting with IDEs, so that Steps are portable across VS Code, Sublime, Code, or any other editor you use.

 ### `sdk.models`